Adedamola99/Dice-Game/README.md

-Here’s a professional README you can use for your React‑Comment‑App README similar for Dice‑Game repo» repository — written so it’s clean, helpful, and ready for anyone checking out your Dice-Game project:

-⸻

 🎲 Dice Game

 A fun and interactive Dice Game built with HTML, CSS & JavaScript — perfect for practicing DOM manipulation, game logic, and user interaction skills.